-First-Time Home Buying Process
+The Austin Home Buying Process

-The home buying process can be intimidating for first time Austin home buyers.
+The home buying process can be intimidating for first time home buyers.
 If you’re feeling nervous, it may help to know that around six million homes are purchased in the United States each year, and many of them are bought by first-time buyers just like you.
 In some ways, buying your first home can be a lot like having your first kid.
-The more you know going into it the better.
+The more you know going into it, the better.

 Narrow Your Search Based on Price

 Before you even think about buying a home in Austin, it’s often smart to speak with a lender who will help you determine how much you can afford in a home and what type of home loan is best for you.
 They can even provide you with a pre-approval letter for the amount you require, which will come in handy when you submit an offer.

 Once you have received your pre-approval from your lender, it’s time to begin your official Austin home buying search.
 This is another step where working with a professional can help.
 At Pauly Presley Realty, for example, our Realtors can help you narrow down your search criteria; including which neighborhoods you want to target, school districts, size of home, home features, etc. From there, we’ll configure our Austin home search tool to provide you with up-to-the minute listings of all the homes that meet your criteria, and assist you in securing any of those you’re interested in.